kant/EcoNetGen/README.md

 devtools::install_github("cboettig/EcoNetGen")
 ```

-This way requires you have a recent FORTRAN compiler avialble on your
+This way requires you have a recent FORTRAN compiler available on your
 machine.

 ## Randomly generate networks